Cost of Living in Venezuela

 Will I save money living in Venezuela?

 "Living in Venezuela can be significantly cheaper than living in the United States.
 The cost of living in Venezuela is much lower than in the United States, with basic necessities such as food, housing, and transportation costing significantly less.
 Additionally, wages in Venezuela are much lower than in the United States, meaning that the same amount of money can go much further in Venezuela.
-As a result, living in Venezuela can be a much more affordable option than living in the United States," wrote a person living in Venezuela.
+As a result, living in Venezuela can be a much more affordable option than living in the United States," remarked one in Venezuela.

 What is the average cost of housing in Venezuela?